 This is a middle school competition.
 “Middle School” is defined as grades 6, 7 and 8.
 Each school having middle school students may field up to TWO teams.
 A team will consist of 5 competing students and 1 alternate (if teams want).
 Homeschoolers are also invited to participate.

-Team sponsors are responsible for arranging parent permission and transportation for team members to and from the competition.
+Team sponsors are responsible for arranging parent permission for still photos or video to be taken of students during the competition.

 Each team must have a team name and use that when logging into the Zoom competition and on the Kahoot site.
 “Uniforms” are not required, but teams are encouraged to display school and team spirit!